ciscoheat/deepstate/README.md

     public function new(initialState, middlewares = null)
         super(initialState, middlewares);

-    // Group actions in this class
+    // Group actions in this class:

     public function resetScore() {
         // The updateIn method can be passed a normal value for direct updates